Seattle's Child

 The zoo

-A rainy day is great time to go to the zoo, even though the zoo’s indoor areas are closed.
+A rainy day is a great time to go to the zoo.
 With fewer people, many animals are more active.
 Creatures from cool climates, such as snow leopards and grizzly bears, are particularly lively on chilly days.

 Your local soccer field